petrgazarov/cumuli-aws-console-chat/README.md

 - Why doesn't the keyboard shortcut work?

-  The provided keyboard shortcuts are suggested defaults and the bindings are handled by the browser.
+  The provided keyboard shortcuts are suggested defaults, and the bindings are handled by the browser.
 You can visit chrome://extensions/shortcuts and verify that the correct shortcuts are set for this extension.
 If there is a conflict with another extension, you can change the shortcuts to something else.

 - I'm getting `` 404 The model `gpt-4-vision-preview` does not exist or you do not have access to it `` error.

   This means GPT-4 is not enabled for your account.
-You can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview) and that should automatically enable it.
+You can purchase $5 in credits [here](https://platform.openai.com/account/billing/overview), and that should automatically enable it.

 - Why doesn't clicking on the extension icon do anything?